2006 World Series

-The Cardinals finished the regular season 83–78.
-This is the second-worst record ever for a league champion (the 1973 New York Mets finished 82–79) and the worst record ever for a World Series champion.
-Previously the 1987 Minnesota Twins finished 85–77 and defeated that year's Cardinals team in the 1987 World Series.
+The Cardinals finished the regular season 83–78, which was the second-worst record ever for a league champion (the 1973 New York Mets finished 82–79) and the worst record ever for a World Series champion.
+Previously, the 1987 Minnesota Twins finished 85–77 and defeated that year's Cardinals team in the 1987 World Series.

+This World Series would be the last time until 2023 in which both teams failed to make the next season's playoffs.

 Background

 A pair of battered ballclubs

 Since Interleague Play began in 1997, this marked the third time a World Series would be a rematch of the regular season.
 The Tigers swept the Cardinals in three games at Comerica Park from June 23–25.

 Neither team was given much chance to advance far into October by many baseball pundits.
 Both teams stumbled through the second halves of their seasons.
 The Tigers, only three years removed from having the most losses in a season by an AL team and enjoying their first successful season after 12 years of futility, surprised the baseball world by building a ten-game lead in the American League Central, but eventually the lead evaporated in the final months and they lost the division to the Minnesota Twins on the last day of the season after being swept by the last-place Kansas City Royals at home, settling for a playoff berth as the AL Wild Card.
 The Cardinals held a seven-game advantage in the National League Central over the Cincinnati Reds and an 8 1/2-game lead over the Houston Astros with just two weeks to play.
 However, the combination of a seven-game losing streak by St. Louis and an eight-game winning streak by the Astros (highlighted by a four-game sweep of the Cardinals in Houston) caused the Cardinals' lead to shrink to half a game with only a few games left.
 However, the Cardinals held on to clinch the division after an Astros' loss to the Atlanta Braves on the last day of the season.